Illuminasia was a larger than life attraction of Chinese lantern craft, indoors in the Olympia Exhibition Hall at Blackpool Winter Gardens.

 The £3m all-new, indoor attraction covering a space of over 4100 square metres was the first new attraction to open in Blackpool for over twenty years.

 An imaginative and interactive attraction for all ages, it featured over 35,000 lights in a blend of traditional Chinese lantern crafts with the latest in lighting technology.

-It was always designed to be a short-term attraction with a limited lifespan.
-It finally closed its doors in autumn 2017.
+Always designed to be a short-term attraction with a limited lifespan, it finally closed its doors in autumn 2017.

 While you’re here…

 Go to the homepage of the Live Blackpool website for the latest updates.